 ...

-property helps delay the first execution of the task until the data required to execute the tasks is provided by some other services.
+The initialDelay property helps delay the first execution of the task until the data required to execute the task is supplied by some other services.

 Schedule Task using Cron Expression

-Sometimes the fixed-rate and fixed-delay are not enough to fulfill our needs.
+Sometimes the fixed rate and fixed delay are not enough to fulfill our needs.
 We want more flexibility to control the schedule of our tasks.
-For example, we might want to send a newsletter every Thursday or back up our database every week.
+For example, we might need to send a newsletter every Thursday or back up the database weekly.
 This is something that cannot be done with the above properties.

-That is where the cron expressions come handy.
-They provide complete flexibility to schedule the tasks, whatever the way you want to choose.
+That is where the cron expressions come in handy.
+They provide complete flexibility to schedule the tasks, whatever way you want to choose.

 Here is an example task that uses cron expression to execute every minute: